There are a variety of ways that your support can make a lasting difference at the School of Pharmacy.

 Previous charitable gifts to the School of Pharmacy have named four endowed chairs:

 The Isaac E. Emerson Chair of Pharmaceutical Sciences was endowed in 1927 as a chair in biological testing and assay by Captain Isaac Emerson, president of the Emerson Drug Company.
 The first Chair was filled by Dr. Marvin Thompson, a pharmacologist at the Food and Drug Administration.
 Dr. Clifford W. Chapman, a pharmacologist from the Canadian National Laboratories, was appointed to the Chair in 1939.
 Dr. Casimer Ichniowski and Dr. Naim Khazan were the third and fourth appointees to the Chair.
 In 1988, Dr. Gerald M. Rosen was appointed to the Chair, which led to him being named an Eminent Scholar by the Maryland Higher Education Commission.
-Currently, this position is held by Dr. David Goodlett, director of the School of Pharmacy's Mass Spectrometry Facility whose research program concentrates on developing mass spectrometric methods that are applied to solve problems in prostate cancer, respiratory biology, Gram-negative bacteria, and leukemia.
+Currently, this position is held by Dr. Angela Wilks, professor and program chair for chemical and biological discovery in the Department of Pharmaceutical Sciences (PSC).

 The Evelyn Grollman-Glick Professorship in the Pharmaceutical Sciences was established in April 2003 through the bequest of the late Evelyn Grollman.
 In 1983, Evelyn Grollman established a Lecture Fund in honor of her brother, Ellis Grollman, a 1926 graduate of the School.
 In March of 2008, Dr. Alexander D. MacKerell, Jr. was appointed as the first Grollman-Glick Professor.
 Dr. MacKerell has an outstanding track record of exemplary research accomplishments and is an internationally recognized scholar on theoretical approaches to understanding complex biological systems.
 His leadership and vision led to the establishment of the Computer-Aided Drug Design Center, and his collaborations have led to numerous new experimental therapeutic candidates.